-The Environment Impact Assessment Directive (2011/92/EU) requires environmental impact assessments to be conducted before development consent is granted, for certain types of major public and private projects which are judged likely to have significant environmental effects.
+The Environment Impact Assessment Directive (2011/92/EU) (which has been adopted into UK legislation40) requires environmental impact assessments to be conducted before development consent is granted, for certain types of major public and private projects which are judged likely to have significant environmental effects.

 An environmental impact assessment examines in a comprehensive, detailed and systematic manner, the existing environment (natural, physical and built) and the proposed pipeline development.
 This typically requires the completion of a wide range of searches, studies and surveys over four seasons which takes a minimum of 12 months to complete.
 The Environmental Statement is the culmination of this assessment, and sets out the environmental baseline, the likely significant environmental effects, proposed mitigation measures and any residual effects from the proposed development.
-The Environmental Statement will also include our commitments31 to minimising the effects on the environment.
+The Environmental Statement will also include our commitments41 to minimising the effects on the environment.